20steps/autotables-bundle/README.md

 Furthermore the *transScope* may be overwritten here and the routes for the CRUD controller actions with the options *updateRoute, deleteRoute* and *addRoute*.

+The option *reloadAfterAdd* may be set to *true* to reload the page after an entity has been added.
+Currently this is needed to refresh any links rendered in custom view templates.

 #### Example

 In the following example you can see how to build a view displaying the entity *products*: